-Increasing competition resulting from the ongoing liberalization of the Taiwan telecommunications industry or from alternative means of communication may materially and adversely affect our growth and profitability by causing us to lose customers, charge lower tariffs or spend more on marketing.
+Increasing competition resulting from the ongoing liberalization of the Taiwan telecommunications industry or from alternative means of communication may adversely affect our growth and profitability by causing as to lose customers, charge lower tariffs or spend more on marketing.

 We have faced increasing competition from new entrants in the Taiwan telecommunications market in recent years.
-In particular, multiple licenses to operate fixed line, cellular, paging and other services have been issued by the Republic of China government since 1996.
+In particular, multiple licenses to operate fixed line, mobile, paging and other services have been issued by the Republic of China government since 1996.
 The National Communications Commission opened applications for VoIP (070) phone numbers in November 2005.
 As of the end of 2008, three Type I service providers-New Century InfoComm Tech.
 Co., Ltd., or Sparq, Taiwan Fixed Network and us-and two Type II service providers-Taiwan Infrastructure Technology Company and one of our subsidiaries, Chief Telecom-have obtained VoIP phone numbers.
-We have been granted 070 VoIP phone numbers from the National Communications Commission.
-However, we currently do not have any plans to commence 070 VoIP number service because the National Communications Commission has not given us the right to set the tariff for outbound calls from 070 numbers.
+Our subsidiary, Chief Telecom, has been granted 070 VoIP phone numbers from the National Communications Commission and has launched its 070 phone-to-phone VoIP service in April 2009.